Civil service: Germany

 Beamte has been a title for government employees for several centuries in German states, but became a standardized group in 1794.
 Soldiers other than conscripted soldiers are not Beamte but have similar rights.
 Judges are not Beamte but have similar rights too.
-Public attorneys are all Beamte, while most (but not all) professors are Beamte.
+Public attorneys are all Beamte, whereas most (but not all) professors are Beamte.
 The group of Beamte have the most secure employment, and the amount they are paid is set by national pay regulations (Besoldungsordnungen).
 Beamte are prohibited from striking.

-Angestellte work with individual contracts, while Beamte are appointed, employed, and removed by the Public Sector Service and Loyalty law (öffentlich-rechtliches Dienst- und Treueverhältnis).
-Most tasks can be either done by Beschäftigte or Beamte, however some specific tasks of official nature are supposed to be handled by Beamte since they are subject to a special loyalty obligation.
+Arbeitnehmer have work contracts, whereas Beamte are appointed, employed, and removed in accordance with the Public Sector Service and Loyalty law (öffentlich-rechtliches Dienst- und Treueverhältnis).
+Most tasks can be either done by Arbeitnehmer or Beamte, however some specific tasks of official nature are supposed to be handled by Beamte since they are subject to a special loyalty obligation.

 Beamte are divided into four levels: